nextcloud/ansible-collection-nextcloud-admin/README.md

 ```

 ### Adjusting nextcloud-server archive included in backup
-Role will download the proper server archive from the nextcloud download site by default.
-It can be turned off using: `nextcloud_backup_download_server_archive` variable.
+Role can download the proper server archive from the nextcloud download site and add it to backup archive.
+It can be turned on using: `nextcloud_backup_download_server_archive` variable.

 ### Adjusting app data backup